-The primary purpose of the Intramural, Recreation, and Sports Activities Program at Bluefield State University is to provide a diversified mixture of activities to meet the demands, needs, and concerns of our students.
+The primary purpose of the Intramural, Recreation, and Sports Activities Program at Bluefield State University is to provide a variety of activities to meet the interests of our students.
 The program is designed to aid the student in the development and acquisition of skills which can be utilized throughout his or her life, and to afford the individual an opportunity for successful participation in an activity.

 The intramural program of activities includes team sports, as well as individual sports for men, women, and "co-rec" teams.
-Team sports include: flag football, volleyball, basketball, and softball.
-The individual-dual sports include the following: basketball, billiards, tennis, table tennis, chess, golf, racquetball, backgammon, darts, bowling, spades, foosball, foul shooting, and 3-point shooting.
+Team sports include: flag football, volleyball, basketball, wiffleball, soccer, and kickball.
+The individual-dual sports include: Crossnet, Teqball, basketball, billiards, tennis, table tennis, cornhole, and bowling.
 For unstructured recreation, the swimming pool, the fitness center, tennis courts, and the gymnasium are open daily.

-The Intramural/Recreation Office and the Assistant Director of Student Activities Office are located on the ground floor of the Harris-Jefferson Student Center, where students may pick up entry forms and rules.
-Upcoming events are always advertised campus-wide.
+The Intramural/Recreation Office and the Assistant Director of Student Activities Office are located on the ground floor of the Harris-Jefferson Student Center, where students may register their teams for events and pick up entry forms and rules.
+Upcoming events are always advertised campus-wide via email and social media.